 The general examination is prepared by an ACVIM committee appointed by the ACVIM BOR.
 Members of the committee will be selected from all specialties within the ACVIM.
 The general examination is a multiple choice exam consisting of two parts: a general section for all candidates and a large animal or small animal section that candidates select according to their species specialization.
-The general examination covers all aspects of veterinary internal medicine and must be taken and passed by all candidate seeking specialty certification by any specialty under the ACVIM umbrella.
+The general examination covers all aspects of veterinary internal medicine and must be taken and passed by all candidates seeking specialty certification by any specialty under the ACVIM umbrella.
 A candidate who fails to pass the general examination may apply to the ACVIM office to retake the examination under the provisions of D.2.j.
 A person who has previously registered his/her training program with the ACVIM and has had it approved by the appropriate Specialty Residency Training Committee may take the general examination if the following are fulfilled:

 D.2.h.1.
-A candidate must, have completed at least eighteen (18) months of an ACVIM approved residency program; either traditional or non-traditional, before the date of the General Examination they apply to take.
+A candidate must have completed at least eighteen (18) months of an ACVIM approved residency program; either traditional or non- traditional, before the date of the General Examination they apply to take.
 Applications are due in the ACVIM office no later than October 1 of the year immediately prior to the year of the general examination.

 D.2.h.2.
-In order to take the general examination, the following items must be submitted:
+In order to take the general examination, the following items must be submitted/completed:

-- (a) A letter from the Resident Advisor verifying satisfactory progress in the training program; - (b) A general examination fee payable to the ACVIM with a current Candidate Fee Remittance form (available on the ACVIM website); and

-(c) Two original multiple-choice questions submitted by the candidate suitable for use in future general examinations.
+- (a) A letter from the Resident Advisor verifying satisfactory progress in the training program, plus any additional documents required by their specific specialty, e.g. for SAIM candidates must also submit a copy of the annual progress report; - (b) Completion of the on-line application along with payment of a general examination fee and - (c) Two original multiple-choice questions submitted by the candidate suitable for use in future general examinations.
 (The questions will be added to the question banks but will not be used on the examination the year following submission.)
 Two copies of the questions must be sent to the ACVIM office along with the Resident Advisor letter prior to October 1 of the year preceding the exam.
-The examination fee and current Candidate Fee Remittance form must be submitted to the ACVIM office prior to October 1 of the year in which the candidate is taking the examination.
+The examination fee must be paid and completion of the on-line application must occur prior to October 1 of the year preceding that in which the candidate is taking the examination.
 It is the candidate's responsibility to verify that they are registered for the general examination.
 A candidate who is not on the list of registered candidates will not be admitted to the general examination.